Props from multiple blockbuster movies soon to be available in online auction

-LONDON, UK — Television memorabilia company "Prop Store" is auctioning off more than one thousand lots including props and costumes from a number of hit films.
+LONDON, UK — Television memorabilia company "Prop Store" is auctioning off more than 1,000 lots including props and costumes from a number of hit films.

 Marty McFly's hoverboard from "Back to the Future Part 2" and a stormtrooper helmet worn in "Return of the Jedi" are among the hot items on the block.

-Sean Connery’s “007” James Bond suit from "You Only Live Twice'' and Will Ferrell’s digs Leading the lots is a light-up X-Wing filming miniature from "Star Wars: Return of the Jedi" estimated to go for up to $400,000.
+Sean Connery’s “007” James Bond suit from "You Only Live Twice'' is also up for auction, as well as a light-up X-Wing filming miniature from "Star Wars: Return of the Jedi" estimated to go for up to $400,000.

 For registration and a look at the full catalog, click here.